Beyond Fact Retrieval: Episodic Memory for RAG with Generative Semantic Workspaces: The Generative Semantic Workspace (GSW) Framework

 \textbf{From Episodic Memory to Generative Modeling of Situations and Narratives:} The central challenge, therefore, is to create a continuously evolving semantic model, which requires a bidirectional mapping between text and a structured representation.
 While early symbolic frameworks like PropBank~\cite{propbank} and FrameNet~\cite{framenet} attempted this, they were not designed for this full bidirectional process, relying instead on fixed ontologies that lacked the necessary probabilistic and dynamic interpretation.

 \textit{LLMs now make this bidirectional mapping tractable.} They can both infer concise semantic identifiers from text and generate coherent narratives from those identifiers.
 This enables a new, efficient memory model where compact semantic traces are stored and reactivated in context.
-The formal model is presented next, and \textit{its approach is validated in \textbf{Appendix I}, where a human evaluation shows a strong preference for the GSW semantic maps over those from frameworks like PropBank and FrameNet.}
+The formal model is presented next.